Using python generators

 Basic generator syntax

-Let’s make a generator for the fibonacci sequence.
-If you are not familiar, the fibonacci is defined to be F0 = 0, F1 = 1, Fn = Fn-1 + Fn-2.
+Let’s make a generator for the Fibonacci sequence.
+If you are not familiar, the Fibonacci sequence is defined as F0 = 0, F1 = 1, Fn = Fn-1 + Fn-2.

 def fibonacci_sequence():